idrees118/selective-ecg-signal-degradation/README.md

 One-Cycle learning-rate scheduling

-50 training epochs

-Patient-disjoint data partitions

-Training-only normalization statistics

-Class-specific decision thresholds are selected using the validation fold and frozen before final test evaluation.

-This prevents the held-out test fold from influencing model selection or threshold tuning.

-Reliability signals

-Each ECG receives four reliability scores.

-Symbol

-Reliability signal

-Interpretation

-Requires reference labels?

-C

-Output confidence

-Extremeness of predicted probabilities relative to 0.5

-No

-L

-Annotation support

-Strength of the reference diagnostic annotation

-Yes

-Q

-Waveform quality

-Estimated artifact and signal-quality burden

-No

-U

-Model uncertainty

-MC-dropout disagreement across stochastic predictions

-No

-Important: Annotation support (L) uses reference information and is therefore evaluated as a retrospective research signal rather than a deployable inference-time score.

-Rankings compared

-Eight ranking strategies are evaluated:

-C
-L
-Q
-U
-L + Q
-L + U
-Q + U
-L + Q + U

-All combinations use fixed equal weighting.

-Output confidence is deliberately excluded from the combined scores.

-This keeps confidence as an independent baseline against which the auxiliary reliability signals are evaluated.

-Selective prediction metric

-The primary endpoint is the Area Under the Risk–Coverage Curve (AURC).

-As increasingly unreliable cases are deferred, coverage decreases and the error rate among retained predictions changes.

-The evaluation uses five-label Hamming error as the prediction risk.

-Interpretation

-Lower AURC = better error ranking

-A ranking is useful when incorrect predictions are removed earlier than correct ones as coverage decreases.

-Signal degradation experiments

-Reliability rankings are evaluated on the clean test set and under four controlled corruption families.

-Each corruption is applied at three severity levels.

-Corruption family

-Purpose
+50 epochs

+patient-disjoint data partitions

+normalization statistics computed from the training split only

+Class-specific thresholds are tuned using the validation fold and then frozen before final test evaluation.

+3. Reliability signals

+Output confidence — C

+Confidence measures how far each predicted class probability is from the decision boundary around 0.5, averaged across the five labels.

+Annotation support — L

+Annotation support measures the strength of the reference diagnostic annotation.
+Because it uses reference information, it is evaluated only as a retrospective research signal.

+Waveform quality — Q

+Waveform quality summarizes signal degradation and artifact burden.

+Model uncertainty — U

+Model uncertainty is estimated using MC dropout across 30 stochastic forward passes.

+4. Signal degradation

+Four controlled corruption families are applied to the raw waveform before normalization:

+Corruption

+What it simulates

 Baseline wander

-Simulates low-frequency baseline drift
+Low-frequency baseline drift

 White noise

-Adds broadband measurement noise
+Broadband measurement noise

 Amplitude clipping

-Simulates saturation or limited dynamic range
+Signal saturation / restricted dynamic range

 Lead masking

-Removes information from ECG leads

-This produces:
+Missing lead information

+Each corruption is evaluated at three severity levels:

 1 clean condition
-+
-4 corruption families × 3 severities
++ 4 corruption families × 3 severities
-=
-13 evaluation conditions
+= 13 total evaluation conditions

-Corruptions are applied to the waveform before normalization.
+5. Selective prediction evaluation

+The primary metric is Area Under the Risk-Coverage Curve (AURC) using five-label Hamming error.

+Lower AURC = better error ranking

+A useful ranking removes incorrect predictions earlier than correct ones.

 Key results

-Clean-test selective ranking
+Clean-test AURC

 Rank